moodlehq/moodle-tool_componentlibrary/content/moodle/components/coursecards.md

 ## Placeholder images

-Placeholder images are rendered in core using placeholder images.
+Cards usually don't really look great without images.
+That's why we show a placeholder image when no course image is provided.
+Placeholder images are rendered in core using a library that generates a uniqueish svg's from idnumbers.

 {{< php >}}
     $OUTPUT->get_generated_image_for_id($id);